 Areas of Research: Development of cochlear implants including novel devices based on neural infrared stimulation, use of laser in clinical settings, micromechanics of the cochlea, imaging

-The interest of my group is to characterize the function of the normal inner ear, to compare it to the function of a damaged ear and to develop means and strategies to alleviate hearing impairment.
-Cutting edge studies include experiments on cochlear micromechanics, cochlear soft tissue imaging with hard X-rays, research on redesigning cochlear implant devices which use light for neural stimulation, and the development and testing of novel laser sources.
-In particular, the lab’s recent work on the development of laser based cochlear implants attracts the interest of many researchers, engineers, and practitioners.
-It has been my group, who were the first to explore optical radiation as a means of stimulating auditory neurons, as an alternative to electrical stimulation.
-We have started this novel approach about 2004.
-In NIH funded projects, we have determined basic laser parameters that allow to safely stimulate auditory neurons over several hours.
-Together with an industrial partner, laser units that are chronically implantable in a cat animal model, were developed and tested.
+The interest of my group is to characterize the function of the normal inner ear, to compare it to the function of a damaged ear, and to develop means and strategies to alleviate hearing impairment.
+Cutting edge studies include: experiments on cochlear micromechanics, cochlear soft tissue imaging with hard X-rays, research on redesigning cochlear implant devices which use light for neural stimulation, and the development and testing of novel laser sources.
+In particular, the lab’s recent work on the development of laser based cochlear implants has attracted the interest of many researchers, engineers, and practitioners.
+Our lab was the first to explore optical radiation as a means of stimulating auditory neurons as an alternative to electrical stimulation, using and studying this novel approach since 2004.
+In NIH and DoD funded projects, we have determined basic laser parameters that allow us to safely stimulate auditory neurons over several hours.
+Together with an industrial partner, laser units that are chronically implantable in a cat animal model were developed and tested.
 The first behavioral results from implanted cats demonstrate that the animals receive an auditory input.
 Our goal is to further the technology towards a human device.